 If you can see their name and profile picture, you can let out a sigh of relief, as they haven’t blocked you.

 If you can’t see them, there is another potential answer for their absence.
 They might have deactivated their whole account.
-We’ll come back to that idea later.
+We’ll come back to that later.

-Can You Read Previous Facebook Messages?
+Can You Read Previous Facebook Messages After Being Blocked?

 Try to remember anything this contact has written on your profile or—if you’ve stopped others from posting on your timeline —a mutual friend’s profile.
 This could be a birthday message, a festive greeting, or anything incidental.

 These will still be visible regardless of your friendship status.
 However, if you have been blocked, the other person’s profile image won’t appear, or will be replaced by a question mark.
 Their name might also be covered by black boxes too.